-If you are enlisted or a commissioned warrant officer and you serve in a combat zone during any part of a month, all of your military pay for that month is excluded from your income.
+If you are an enlisted person or a commissioned warrant officer and you serve in a combat zone during any part of a month, all of your military pay for that month is excluded from your income.
 You can also exclude military pay earned while you are hospitalized as a result of wounds, disease, or injury incurred in the combat zone.
 The exclusion of your military pay while you are hospitalized does not apply to any month that begins more than 2 years after the end of combat activities in that combat zone.
 Your hospitalization does not have to be in the combat zone.

 Hospitalized while serving in the combat zone.
 If you are hospitalized while serving in the combat zone, the wound, disease, or injury causing the hospitalization will be presumed to have been incurred while serving in the combat zone unless there is clear evidence to the contrary.

 Example.
-You are hospitalized for a specific disease after serving in a combat zone for 3 weeks, and the disease for which you are hospitalized has an incubation period of 2 to 4 weeks.
+You are hospitalized for a disease while in your fourth week of service in a combat zone, and the disease for which you are hospitalized has an incubation period of 2 to 4 weeks.
 The disease is presumed to have been incurred while you were serving in the combat zone.
 On the other hand, if the incubation period of the disease is one year, the disease would not have been incurred while you were serving in the combat zone.